Kevin Newman Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Rays pitching staff ranks 17th in the league.
+- The Rays pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays' 2.54 team ERA ranks first among all MLB pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (2.88).

-- Rays pitchers combine to allow the first-fewest home runs in baseball (seven total, 0.4 per game).
+- Rays pitchers combine to surrender the fewest home runs in baseball (eight total, 0.5 per game).

-- The Rays are sending Beeks (0-0) out to make his second start of the season.
+- Bradley (1-0) makes the start for the Rays, his second of the season.

-- His last appearance was in relief on Wednesday when the left-hander tossed one inning against the Boston Red Sox, surrendering one earned run while giving up just one hit.
+- In his last appearance -- out of the bullpen on Monday -- the righty threw 2/3 innings against the Cincinnati Reds while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.